 - And finally, stops fleas and other skin parasites.

 Keeping cats is a straightforward task if the owner takes into consideration the proper procedures on how to keep them.
 Besides the expense of maintaining cats at home, cats are very friendly, and they are a good choice as pets.
-However, it is essential to take good care of the cats before they develop stray behaviors.
+However, it is essential to take good care of the cats before they develop stray behaviours.